PhoenixStardash/VerucaviaNewAge-Issues/.github/ISSUE_TEMPLATE/game-feature-request.md

 ---
-name: Feature request
+name: Game Feature Request
-about: Suggest an idea for this project
+about: 'Do you have a suggestion for Verucavia: New Age?'
 title: ''
 labels: ''
 assignees: ''